DaveParillo/intermediate-cpp/_sources/function-pointers/lambda.rst

 any place a function pointer can be used, a lambda expression can be used instead.

 Suppose we want to count the number of short strings in a vector.
-There is a count_if function in the STL we can use to get the job done.
+There is a 'count if' function in the STL we can use to get the job done.
-The ``count_if`` function expects 3 parameters:
+The :cref:`std::count_if` function expects 3 parameters:

-- A pointer to the first element to examine in the vector
+- A pointer to the first element to examine in the ``vector``
-- A pointer to one past the last element to examine in the vector
+- A pointer to one past the last element to examine in the ``vector``
 - A pointer to a function that will determine if the element should be counted

-The last parameter is commonly called a :term:`predicate function` A predicate function is a fancy name for a function that returns a ``bool``.
+The last parameter is commonly called a :term:`predicate function`.
+A predicate function is a fancy name for a function that returns a ``bool``.

 We could implement this using the techniques we have already learned: